ssilfies17/Readme-generator/README.md

 4. Following along with the prompts in the terminal.

-5. Some markdown styling may be required to meet your particular desires, but the bulk of the monotony will be taken care of.
+5. Some markdown styling may be required to meet your particular needs, but the bulk of the monotony will be taken care of.

 6. Enjoy your README!